 Atomic nuclei are generally unstable when the ratio of the nucleons is different to the optimal ratio of the atom’s stable state.
 Radionuclides are atoms with unstable nuclei that can undergo radioactive decay.
 Natural radioactive decay occurs spontaneously and is said to be stochastic (random).
 Radioactive isostopes (radioisotopes) occur naturally.
 However, it is also possible to produce radionuclides artificially.
 Radionuclides can be produced through the bombardment of stable nuclei with high-energy particles.

 Radioactive decay takes place when radionuclides undergo change from one nuclear state to another, or when a parent nucleus decays to give rise to a daughter nucleus with a different number of nucleons.
 Ionising radiation is emitted during decay.
 When interacting with matter, ionising radiation is capable of inducing changes in the atomic structure.
 There are several decay processes.
-The following section on the medicinal chemistry of radiopharmaceuticals will look at: Alpha decay, beta decay, positron emission, electron capture, and gamma decay.
+Alpha decay, beta decay, positron emission, electron capture, and gamma decay will be described.

 Alpha decay involves the emission of alpha particles from the radionuclide.
 Alpha particles consist of two protons and two neutrons.
 Suppose the mass number of the parent nucleus is ‘A’ and the atomic number is ‘Z’.
 Following alpha decay, the mass number of the resulting daughter nucleus is ‘A-4’ and the atomic number is ‘Z-2’. α particles are identical to the helium nucleus and are essentially the charged equivalent. α particles are sometimes written as He2+ or α2+ to emphasise that they are charged particles.
 Unstable nuclei that undergo alpha decay are often heavy.
 223Ra is an example of an alpha emitter.
 The general equation for alpha decay is shown below.
 Can you work out the resulting daughter nucleus when 223Ra undergoes alpha decay?

-Samarium-153 (153Sm) is a β- emitter.
+Samarium-153 (153Sm) is a β– emitter.
 Samarium (153Sm) lexidronam (trade name Quadramet ®) is a radiopharmaceutical based on the 153Sm radionuclide.
 This drug is made by the formation of the chelate complex with the chelator ethylenediamine tetra(methylene phosphonic acid) or EDTMP with 153Sm.
-The drug is typically administered intravenously and is commonly used to treat certain types of cancers.
-The emission of beta particles ultimately kills cancer cells basically through interactions with cancer cell molecules.
+The drug is typically administered intravenously and is commonly used to alleviate pain due to cancers that have spread to the bone.
 Can you determine the resulting daughter nucleus when 153Sm undergoes beta decay?

 Positron-emitting radiopharmaceuticals have applications in nuclear imaging.
-Positron Emission Tomography (PET) is an imaging technique which uses positron emitters.
+Positron Emission Tomography (PET) (PET) is an imaging technique which uses positron emitters.
 Following administration of the drug and reaching of the target, the emitted positron interacts with a free electron from an atom.
-Two 0.511 MeV γ-ray photons are generated, and PET basically detects the generated γ-radiation and produces a 3D image.
+Two 0.511 MeV γ-ray photons are generated, and PET basically detects the generatedγ-radiation and produces a 3D image.
 The collision of an electron and a positron resulting in annihilation and the generation of γ-ray photons is known as electron-positron annihilation, which is sometimes referred to as pair annihilation.

 Atomic nuclei have discrete energy levels.
 The ground state (g) basically refers to the nucleus in its lowest and often stable energy state while on the other hand, the excited state refers to energy states higher than the ground state.
 The metastable state (m) of the nucleus refers to excited states that are typically longer lived than ordinary excited states.
 The term isomeric transition (IT) refers to decay processes where nuclei at a high energy level change to a lower level by emitting γ-rays.

 During gamma decay, metastable nuclei basically decay from a metastable state to a lower energy state.
 This decay is accompanied by the emission of highly penetrative γ-rays. γ-rays are electromagnetic radiation of extremely high frequency and have wavelengths less than 10 picometres.
 In the case of γ-decay, the mass number and the atomic numbers remain the same.
-The general formula is shown below.

 The negative sign describes the decrease of N as t (time) increases.
 It is possible to determine the number of decaying nuclei at a given time by manipulating the expression above.
 This is given by (2):